Resources

 There are many resources available to the general public that can help patients with chronic pain understand their condition better and learn how to manage it more effectively.
-Several other resources have been developed to help people manage depression, anxiety, and other mental and physical conditions that often accompany chronic pain.
+Several other resources have been developed to help people manage depression, anxiety, and other mental and physical conditions that often accompanies chronic pain.

 Below you’ll find a variety of resources that we often recommend to our patients.